dreadwrr/Developer-buddy/README.md

 on shutdown that wait would be too long.
 So drive to drive provides a way to save on that condition.
 It has so far worked without any problems and is very fast.
 So both options are available depending on preference.

+If while saving in d2drive mode it detects files changing (cache items or system files) it will stop what its doing and copy the changes first to a tmp directory in memory.
+Then copy the files to your harddrive or ssd.
+This was put in because when saving Its better not to take any chances.
+I also put in checks in rsync to prevent getting errors when it see files changing ect.

  Result saves your changes to your Changes=EXIT:  folder